 Livingstone, Zambia is a beautiful, rural town that many call “the real Africa.”
 Just a stone’s throw away from one of the 7 Natural Wonders of the World – Victoria Falls – Livingstone is the ultimate playground for those who love adventure sports, wildlife and the great outdoors.
 Whether you bungee jump, swim in the ‘Devil’s Pool’, white water raft down the mighty Zambezi or just enjoy a breath-taking sunset, you will experience things that only Livingstone can offer!
 Don’t worry, you will certainly not miss out on wildlife.
 There are many national parks where you can observe lions, rhinos, hippos, crocodiles, elephant and giraffes and often, we spot some of these animals along the road on our way to project!

 As a Livingstone volunteer, you will be fully immersed in the rural community every day.
 Split your morning between eco-building and sports, whilst in the afternoons you will join in a variety of development projects that help uplift the community including After School Care, Reading Club, Adult Literacy Class, Life Skills workshops and more!
 This gives you a well-rounded experience, exposes you to all parts of the community and is ultimately what makes being a Livingstone community volunteer so unique.
 Plus, enjoy the included activities which makes this program the Ultimate Volunteer Adventure!

-You’ll be staying in a private volunteer house within the popular and welcoming Livingstone Backpackers.
+You’ll be staying in a private volunteer house within the popular and welcoming Victoria Falls Backpackers Zambia.
 You will have access to a lovely swimming pool, lounge, BBQ and bar area.
-Your accommodation is a 5 minute walk away from Livingstone’s town center, which has many stores and a great selection of cafes and restaurants.
+Your accommodation is a 5-minute walk away from Livingstone’s town center, which has many stores and a great selection of cafes and restaurants.
 You won’t want to leave your “new home” as the staff will become your new family!